 Figures suggest that 75% of people who have had their licenses suspended keep driving.
 In many cases, it’s because they don’t think they have any choice.
 A suspension may affect your ability to work and get from A to B. If you live in some of the rural areas surrounding Pittsburgh, your car may be your lifeline.
 Understandably, many people decide to keep driving and hope they get away with it.

 Doing so, though, puts you on a slippery slope where things will keep getting worse.
 The chances of getting caught are high and, if that happens, your suspension will get longer.
 If the State considers you to be a habitual offender, they can go as far as revoking your license.
 If it just not worth it

 A first offense of driving on a suspended license will result in an automatic fine and another year or two being added to your suspension.
 Even then, many people decide to keep driving.
 If you’re caught again, you may face an even longer suspension of your license and up to six months in prison.

 Getting your license reinstated

 If your driving on a suspended license, you’ll want to get it back as soon as possible.
 This is where an attorney starts to earn his or her money.
-Their job will be to fight your case and work aggressively to get your license back as soon as possible.
-You will have to pay reinstatement fees and you may have some conditions to satisfy before the court will grant you your driving privileges back.
+My job will be to fight your case and work aggressively to get your license back as soon as possible.
+You will have to pay reinstatement fees, and you may have some conditions to satisfy before the court grant you your driving privileges back.
 You will also have to show proof of insurance as insurance is mandatory in the State of Pennsylvania.
 You can read the insurance laws here.